ameer017/configure-pharos/README.md

 ## 📁 Project Structure

-After running `configure-pharos-sdk init`, your project will be structured as follows:
+After running `pharos-config-cli init`, your project will be structured as follows:

 ```bash
 /project-root